nitschmann/releaser/README.md

 ### Via automated script

-This is the easiest way to install a system-wide executable `release-log` command.
+This is the easiest way to install a system-wide executable `releaser` command.

-The [install script](scripts/install.sh) downloads the matching pre-compiled binary file from the [latest available release](https://github.com/nitschmann/release-log/releases) in this repository.
+The [install script](scripts/install.sh) downloads the matching pre-compiled binary file from the [latest available release](https://github.com/nitschmann/releaser/releases) in this repository.
 It works for most Linux and Mac versions and architectures.

 #### Requirements